pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 Combines all of the separate plotter examples into one!

-You can switch page by waving your hand over the proximity sensor for a moment.
+You can switch page by waving your hand over the proximity sensor for one second.

 If the particulate matter sensor isn't plugged in, it'll just skip it and still work.